If you move to Thailand with your family, sooner or later you’re going to want a maid or nanny.

 However, they are some expat families who prefer to hire Thai maids and nannies who can’t speak English.
 This way, their kids can learn Thai from a native speaker.

 When you hire non-Thai nannies you also have to help them with their visas and work permits.
 Basically, it needs to be renewed every two years and costs around THB6,500 to THB10,000 per year.
-If you go through an agency to find a maid or nanny, then the agency will handle this.
+If you go through an agency to find a maid or nanny, then the agency will help you handle this.

 Please note that work permit requirements and procedures for maids and nannies are different from what you have to go through in Thailand.
 This is because there’s a specific type of visa and work permit for people from Myanmar, Cambodia, Laos, and Vietnam who do construction and maid or nanny work in Thailand.